awesomeeng/awesome-server/README.md

 HTTP Server functionally wraps the nodejs http module.

-For more information on using HTTP Server with AwesomeServer, read our docs here:
+For more information on using HTTP Server with AwesomeServer, read [the HTTP documentation](./docs/Advanced_HTTP.md).

 ### HTTPS Server